MonicaSai7/Operationalizing-ML-in-Azure/README.md

 ### Step 3: Enable Logging
 After the *Best Model* is deployed, *Application Insights* must be enabled to retrieve logs.

-The following screenshot shows the *Application Insights* enabled in the Details tab of the endpoint:<br>
+Initially, *Application Insights* is disabled in the endpoint.
+This option is enabled by executing the logs.py Python file.
+The following screenshot shows the *Application Insights* enabled in the Details tab of the endpoint after running logs.py:<br>
 <img src="/Resources/Step3-1.png"><br><br>
 The following screenshot shows the logs produced by running the provided logs.py scripts:<br>
 <img src="/Resources/Step3-2.png"><br><br>